publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptA/spt2/m__us_usc_t20_s6337.md

         (3) __Hold-harmless amounts__

-        For each fiscal year, if sufficient funds are available, the amount made available to each local educational agency under this section shall be
+        For each fiscal year, if sufficient funds are available, the amount made available to each local educational agency under this section shall be—

             (A) not less than 95 percent of the amount made available for the preceding fiscal year if the number of children counted for grants under [section 6333 of this title][/us/usc/t20/s6333] is not less than 30 percent of the total number of children aged 5 to 17 years, inclusive, in the local educational agency;